po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/27-Evr_GitHub-Packages/README.md

 # GitHub Packages

-Now that you have some serious web developer skills under your belt, you might find yourself wanting to publish your own `npm` packages.
+Now that you have some serious web development skills under your belt, you might find yourself wanting to publish your own packages.
 GitHub has a great way to publish your own packages with relative ease.

 Many times in this course you have installed packages using `npm install`, but now we will explore the other side of that equation.
 Today we will be writing and publishing an small package to GitHub's Package registry.
 This is a great way to share your code with other developers and also learn how a package registry works.